facebookresearch/theseus/examples/README.md

 - pose_graph/pose_graph_benchmark: Is an example of using Theseus to solve pose graph optimization problems.
 - pose_graph/pose_graph_g2o: Is an example of using Theseus to solve pose graph optimization problems in the g2o format.
+- homography_estimation.py: Is an example of using Theseus to learn CNN image features for homography estimation.
+The features are trained to minimize the four corner distance between the warped and target image.

 These can be run from your root `theseus` directory by doing